olmofe/AltSchool_AKS_WebApps/README.md

   Applied: 'false'
 ```
 - If this is not your very first run, you'll need to make a change in the the `k3s_Setup_Terraform/rancher/do` folder.
-It may be negligible such as adding a text to the readme.
+It may be negligible such as adding a random text to the readme.
 This (and the Applied variable) is to ensure that you actually intend for the terrafoorm job to be run

 - Optional: Modify optional variables within variables.tf or your tfvars, if you're using that. eg.